SuperBearAdventure/shicka/readme.md

 ### Feeds

-- The latest world records of the game on `www.speedrun.com` are regularly published in the `#🏅records` channel
+- The latest world records of the game on `www.speedrun.com` are regularly published in the `#🏅・records` channel

 ### Triggers

-- Some suggestions that violate the rule 7 will be flagged as such in the `#🤔suggestions` channel
+- Some suggestions that violate the rule 7 will be flagged as such in the `#💡・game-suggestions` channel